Inter Milan: Changes in ownership (2011–2019)

-Thohir, who also co-owned Major League Soccer (MLS) club D.C.
-United and Indonesia Super League (ISL) club Persib Bandung, announced on 2 December 2013 that Inter and D.C.
-United had formed a strategic partnership.
-During the Thohir era the club began to modify its financial structure from one reliant on continual owner investment to a more self-sustainable business model, although the club still breached UEFA Financial Fair Play Regulations in 2015.
-The club was fined and received a squad reduction in UEFA competitions, with additional penalties suspended during the probation period.
-During this time, Roberto Mancini returned as the club manager on 14 November 2014, with Inter finishing eighth.
-Inter finished 2015–2016 season fourth, failing to return to the Champions League.

-On 6 June 2016, Suning Holdings Group (via a Luxembourg-based subsidiary Great Horizon S.á r.l.) a company owned by Zhang Jindong, co-founder and chairman of Suning Commerce Group, acquired a majority stake of Inter from Thohir's consortium International Sports Capital S.p.A. and from Moratti family's remaining shares in Internazionale Holding S.r.l.
+On 6 June 2016, Suning Holdings Group (via a Luxembourg-based subsidiary Great Horizon S.á r.l.) a company owned by Zhang Jindong, co-founder and chairman of Suning Commerce Group, acquired a majority stake of Inter from Thohir's consortium International Sports Capital S.p.A., and later acquired Moratti's remaining shares in Internazionale Holding S.r.l.
 According to various filings, the total investment from Suning was €270 million.
 The deal was approved by an extraordinary general meeting on 28 June 2016, from which Suning Holdings Group had acquired a 68.55% stake in the club.